kevinlekiller/linux_intel_display_overclocking/README.md

 -b uses CVT v1.2 reduced blanking timings - remove this if you use a CRT monitor.
 If your LCD is old, you might have to use -r instead, which uses CVT v1.1 reduced blanking timings.
-If it is VERY old (10+ years), then do not use -r or -b, as most of those old LCD's do not support reduced blanking.

 If you want to get a refresh rate that works well for watching movies or tv, pass the -o argument, note this requires the -b option.
 The -o argument will for example, convert 72Hz to 71.928Hz, so when you watch 23.976fps content it will play smoothly.
+Note: If you use [mpv](https://mpv.io/) with [`--video-sync=display-resample`](https://mpv.io/manual/master/#options-video-sync), mpv will automatically correct the speed of the video to match your monitor's refresh rate.

 `$ cd ~/ && ./cvt12 1920 1080 72 -b`